flexera-public/policy_templates/security/azure/sql_server_va/README.md

 ## What It Does

 This policy template reports any Azure SQL Servers that do not have Vulnerability Assessment (VA) enabled.
-Optionally, this report cna be emailed.
+Optionally, this report can be emailed.

 ## How It Works